emmanuel237/HW-Eaton-Device-Monitor/README.md

 Please add Makefile/CMakeLists and documentation explaining us how to run your code.

 # Our Proposed Solution
-Project consists of 2 executables, one for the Device Monitor, and a second one for Devices.
+The Project consists of 2 executables, one for the Device Monitor, and a second one for Devices.
-The Device Monitor is a TCP server that listen from incoming connections from Devices (clients).
+The Device Monitor is a TCP server that listens to incoming connections from Devices (clients).
-The Devices connect to the server and send their name and measurement (not used further) serialized using JSON.
+The Devices connect to the server and send their name and a measurement (not used further) serialized using JSON.
 The Device Monitor deserializes the received data, and counts messages according to their senders.
 # About Security
 A TLS layer is added on top of the TCP sockets, we implemented a symetric encryption scheme.
-Devices have a copy of the server's certificate and check their local copies against the one sent by the server after a connection, this way, the server cannot be impersonated.
+Devices have a copy of the server's certificate and check their local copies against the one sent by the server after a connection; this way, the server cannot be impersonated.

 # Repository Tree